bespoke-silicon-group/bsg_bladerunner/README.md

 # BSG Bladerunner

 This repository tracks releases of the BSG Manycore source code and infrastructure.
 It can be used to:

 * Create [Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) with
   manycore tools and libraries-preinstalled.

-* Compile and Simulate FPGA Designs using the repositories and git hashes listed in Makefile.deps
+* Compile and Simulate FPGA Designs using the repositories and git hashes listed in `Makefile.deps`

 * Generate [Amazon FPGA Images](https://aws.amazon.com/ec2/instance-types/f1/)
-  using the repositories and git hashes listed in Makefile.deps.
+  using the repositories and git hashes listed in `Makefile.deps`.

 ## Relevant Makefile targets

 * `checkout-repos`: Clone repositories that are needed for building new F1 images

 * `build-ami` : Builds the Amazon Machine Image (AMI) and emits the AMI ID.

 * `build-dcp` : Compiles the manycore design (locally) as a Design Checkpoint (DCP)